 I'm stunned and surprised that nobody has subpoenaed these FBI agents yet.

-Um amazing, amazing work that you've done.
+Amazing, amazing work that you've done.

-Uh Sarah Carter, thank you.
+Sarah Carter, thank you.

-We'll see you on Hannity Tonight 9 Eastern we appreciate you being with us when we come back that piece that she was referring to by Kerry Pickett that many agents in the FBI they want to talk.
+When we come back, that piece that she was referring to by Kerry Pickett, that many agents in the FBI, they want to talk.

 We'll explain that and the importance of the timeline next.

-So if there was someone that was observing that sort of thing, well that's a good thing.
+So if there was someone that was observing that sort of thing, well, that's a good thing.

 Just hear what James Clapper said.